 2. Please be patient with others.
 Be patient with new members or those that may not have as much experience.
 We were all newbies once.

 4. Stay on topic.
 If you have a new topic, we suggest starting a new thread rather than interrupting an ongoing conversation.
-Please note that our moderators may close your topic if there is no response for longer than 2 weeks.
+Please note that moderators may close inactive threads that are marked as answered and no response for longer than 30 days.

 5. Use Upvotes.
 Don’t be shy about voting for comments that you find useful.
-It’s a great way of participating in the community, and it greatly helps those generating content know what’s working and what’s not.
+It’s a great way of participating in the community, and it greatly helps those generating content know what’s working.

 6. Mark as Answer.
 If you ask a question, then we strongly encourage you to identify the answer that best addresses your question as an “Answer”.
 Marking a reply as an answer helps our community identify content that solves user’s problems and makes interesting material more prominent and easy to access.

 7. Please keep things legal.
 Do not post anything that would violate any contractual or legal requirements.
 This includes everything from NDA covered materials to anything that might violate local or international laws.
 Please bring any suspected violations to the moderators’ attention using the “Flag" feature.
 Note that by posting to this public site, you are agreeing that the material becomes the property of Silicon Labs.

 8. Protect privacy.
 Please protect your privacy and that of others.

 9. Be careful.
 Please be careful with the information you find here.
 You will find happily offered user-generated content on this site, but your situation or specific configuration may be different.
 You will also find plenty of good advice, but you should always carefully test any solution offered on this site.
 The moderators are here to help, but remember the moderator’s primary role is to facilitate the conversation.